 There are two criteria for entering (or switching into) PAYE.
 First, you have to be a “new borrower”.
 This can sometimes be hard to figure out, which is why we created this handy flowchart.
 Get a copy of your national student loan data file (or some other record of all your loans) and follow along.

 A common question is whether you can consolidate a pre-2007 loan after 2011 to “get rid of it” and become eligible for PAYE.
-The answer is no. For example, if you consolidate a 2006 FFEL loan into a direct consolidation loan in 2012, you are considered to have and pre-2007 “at the time” of of consolidation, and thus are not considered a new borrower.
+The answer is no. For example, if you consolidate a 2006 FFEL loan into a Direct Consolidation loan in 2012, you are considered to have a pre-2007 “at the time” of consolidation, and thus are not considered a new borrower.